Quirkyabhi97/Interview-Kit/02_JS_Interview/README.md

 ![Promise_Any_AllError](Promise_Any_AllError.png)

+<h1> Async-Await </h1>

+1)  Async/await is syntactic sugar over promises, offering a more concise and readable way to handle asynchronous operations, but ultimately functioning similarly under the hood.

+2) Async always return a promise.

+3) Await can only used inside an async function.

+4) Can only write await keyword infront of a promise.

+5) JavaScript's async/await does not actually halt execution but rather suspends function execution until promises are resolved.

+6) Use try catch for Error handling and can also use  .
+Catch() method

 <h1> Garbage Collector </h1>

 1. Garbage Collection in JavaScript refers to the automatic process of reclaiming memory that is no longer in use, ensuring that your application doesn’t run out of memory during execution.